DeB1998/Cooking-Forum/README.md

 ##### Success

-In case the provided OTP matches the generated one, the server will generate and HTTP response with status 200 and containing the following JSON object in its body:
+In case the provided OTP matches the generated one, the server will generate an HTTP response with status 200 and containing the following JSON object in its body:
-In case the provided e-mail and password are correct, the server sends an HTTP response with status 200, and the following JSON object in its body:

 ```json
 {